uktrade/data-hub-api/changelog/interaction/policy-feedback-export.bugfix.md

-A missing "Company Link" column has been added to the policy feedback export.
+A missing "Company link" column has been added to the policy feedback export.